Be a part of this film and BACK this project.

 Every day, nearly 200 Americans die after overdosing on opioids.
 The National Institute of Drug Abuse (NIDA), explains that the misuse of and addiction to opioids—including prescription pain relievers, heroin, and synthetic opioids such as fentanyl—is a serious national crisis that affects public health as well as social and economic welfare.
 The Centers for Disease Control and Prevention (CDC) estimates that the total "economic burden" of prescription opioid misuse alone in the United States is $78.5 billion a year, including the costs of healthcare, lost productivity, addiction treatment, and criminal justice involvement.

 We believe it is important to give those who have died a voice through their loved ones who are left behind to grieve.
 You will hear stories of the impact this crisis has made on the husbands, wives, sons, daughters, mothers, fathers, and children left behind.
-We will continue to interview more families and allow many more to tell their stories.
 Building awareness through storytelling has been humanity's gift to future generations since the beginning of time.

 This is a priceless gift, especially for the thousands of infants born already dependent on opioids.
 Every 15 minutes, in America, a baby is born with neonatal abstinence syndrome (NAS).
 Foster care caseloads are incredibly high as a result.
 We can do a better job protecting and nurturing and healing these babies and their families.